Azure/azure-quickstart-templates/101-managed-postgresql-with-vnet/README.md

   <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template provides a easy way to deploy Azure database for PostgreSQL with VNet Integration.
+This template provides an easy way to deploy an Azure database for PostgreSQL with VNet Integration.